RocketChat/docs-old/guides/user-guides/rooms/teams/team-actions/teams-channel-auto-join.md

 ## Auto-join

-When you create a Team, it can have Auto-join channels – channels to which the team members are automatically added.
+When you create a Team, it can have Auto-join channels ÃÂ¢ÃÂÃÂ channels to which the team members are automatically added.
 It reduces extra work with handling users and the channels where they must be included.
-It’s also handy for onboarding purposes and teams with a large number of different channels.
+ItÃÂ¢ÃÂÃÂs also handy for onboarding purposes and teams with a large number of different channels.

 For instance, you can use Auto-join to quickly include new members who have just joined the company to specific onboarding channels.
 Or you could set Auto-join to automatically include team members in company-related channels, such as channels meant to share updates and company news.